CMPSCI 311—Spring 2025

 Excused Absences

-Excused absences for reasons such as religious observation, athletic events, field trips, health reasons, or other extenuating non-academic reasons are allowed under the University’s class absence policy.
-Every student in 311 will automatically be excused from up to three lecture absences and up to two discussion absences.
+Every student in 311 will automatically be excused from up to five lecture absences and up to two discussion absences.
 You do not need to contact the course staff.
-This will be implemented by dropping the lowest three lecture participation grades and lowest two discussion grades for all students.
+This will be implemented by dropping the lowest five lecture participation grades and lowest two discussion grades for all students.
+These are expected to cover feeling unwell, unforeseen circumstances, and other extenuating non-academic reasons.

 Online Homework Assignments

-Online Gradescope homework assignments will due most Fridays and posted about a week in advance.
+Online Gradescope homework assignments will be due most Mondays and posted about a week in advance.
 These will focus on mastery of learning goals and mimic the types of questions you can expect on exams.

 Challenge Problems